tomlahr/Pico-environment/README.md

 # Pico-environment
-Sensors with teh Raspberry Pi PICO (W)
+Sensors with the Raspberry Pi PICO (W)

+As the Pico is a tiny little Programmable Board my Goal is to programm some microPython Code to readout these Sensors.
+Here i post my progress and share the most functional parts.